Ashwani-88/VEGAS_analysis/README.md

 # VEGAS_analysis
 Steps for analyzing VERITAS data and required scripts.

-Step 1: Make sure you have the following file in the current directory. runlist_ext.csv  runlist.txt
+Step 1: Make sure you have the following files in the current directory. runlist_ext.csv  runlist.txt
-(can be downloaded from the logen)
+(can be downloaded from the logen: https://veritasm.sao.arizona.edu/DQM/loggen.html)

 Step 2: Copy create_download_scp.py to the directory and run Python create_download_scp.py